HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/blazor/blazor-sharing-state-between-components.md

 I can also use cascading parameters, so ComponentA has PropertyA => ComponentB is part of ComponentB, and I can cascade the propertyA into ComponentB.
 This is a good solution if the components are in a parent-child relationship, but it is not good if they are in a sibling relationship.

+[//]: # ( ToDo: The solution I am using for sharing state, makes it so that at rerendering, the appState seems to be empty?)

 ## *Outline*